zzak00/nlp_with_transformers_visualizations/chapter1.md

 The collective impact of GPT and BERT was groundbreaking.
 They set a new gold standard across a diverse array of NLP benchmarks, marking the inauguration of a transformative chapter in the history of transformers. 🌟

 ## A Tour of Transformer Applications
-After understanding  the architecture of Transformers,let's check what they are capable of 🚀❗️
+After understanding  the architecture of Transformers, let's check what they are capable of 🚀❗️

-Using Hugging Face 🤗, an open-source library, we can perform complex NLP tasks using state-of-the-art models.Hugging Face Transformers has a layered API that allows users to interact with the library at various levels of abstraction.
+Using Hugging Face 🤗, an open-source library, we can perform complex NLP tasks using state-of-the-art models.
+Hugging Face Transformers has a layered API that allows users to interact with the library at various levels of abstraction.

 💻 For this example, we will generate a text, then perform sentiment analysis, named entity recognition, question answering, and finally translate it into German with an average of 3 lines of code for each task.